top of page

 Measurement And Non-Locality

-Non-locality within the bubble environment is achieved through the relative emissions of the system's components and their bubble fields, such that the conveyance of information between the components is well known throughout the entire system.
-There is no need for a mysterious “pilot wave”, or such, in order to identify certain events since the propagation of the bubble fields automatically reflect any changes that are made to the system.
+Non-locality within the bubble environment is achieved through the relative emissions of the system's components and their bubble fields, such that the conveyance of information between the components is well-known throughout the entire system.
+There is no need for a mysterious “pilot wave” or such in order to identify certain events since the propagation of the bubble fields automatically reflects any changes that are made to the system.

 ement is irrelevant since the collapse of a system due to destructive interference bubble patterns may occur prior to the actual act of measurement itself.